Mat-O-Lab/ckanext-multiuploader/README.md

 ## Developer installation

-To install ckanext-multiuploader for development, activate your CKAN virtualenv and
+To install ckanext-multiuploader-addon for development, activate your CKAN virtualenv and
 do:
 ```bash
 git clone https://github.com/Mat-O-Lab/ckanext-multiuploader.git